Turkish facts and statistics

 Chief of state

-President Abdullah GUL (ex-presidents were Ahmet Necdet SEZER, Suleyman DEMIREL) was elected in August 2007 for a five-year term (used to be seven years before 2007) by the National Assembly. (note: with the new articles of the Constitution, next President will be elected by the public vote.)
+President Recep Tayyip ERDOGAN (ex-presidents were Abdullah GUL, Ahmet Necdet SEZER, Suleyman DEMIREL) was elected by the people in August 2014 for a five-year term (used to be seven years before 2007).
+Note that with the new articles of the Constitution, as of 2014 the President is and will be elected by the public vote, not by the Parliament as it used to be until 2007.

 Head of government